NVME-git/glue_box/docs/index.md

 ## Codebook folder
 Your notebooks and helper functions go in this folder.
 This folder is ignored by git to decouple it from the docker code.
+This allows you to use a seperate repo in this location.

 ## docker-compose.yml configuration
-Change the volume tags to mount a different codebook folder and/or .aws folder.
+- Change the volume tags to mount a different codebook folder and/or .aws folder if you prefer .
+- Change the `AWS_PROFILE` variable to select `<your_profile_name>` from the credentials file.